devashish2002/devashishkhulbe.github.io/content/_index.md

 Some key areas of my research include:

-- **Graph Representation Learning**: Developing efficient architectures for large-scale graph data processing and analysis, including knowledge graphs and ontologies.
+- **Graph Representation Learning**: Developing efficient architectures for large-scale graph data representation and modeling, including knowledge graphs and ontologies.

 - **Urban Informatics**: Using AI to understand complex social dynamics and behavioral patterns in Urban Systems.